VS-LIU/1800_202310_DTC-01/README.md

 * Our top navbar hovers over the page instead of taking actual space.
 Our temporary workaround is to place an empty block for the navbar to cover..
 * Delete button does not delete the actual post but the most recent post made.
 * Our trending section for our communityboard doesn't actually populate the cards with the most clicks, but randomly from the DB.
+* Category filters in Community Board do not work

 ## 6. Features for Future
 What we'd like to build in the future: